 Item 1.
 Date, time and place of meeting of security holders.

 Date: 23 July 2024 Time: 02:00 pm

-Place: Virtual meeting via remote communication using the Zoom platform (with the presiding officer and executive directors physically present in the principal office)
+Place: Virtual meeting via remote communication using the Zoom platform (with the presiding officer and executive directors physically present at the place of the meeting)